-If you are struggling to recover from your credit card debt, you probably are not alone.
-There are over millions of other people just like you who are struggling with the same problem.
+If you are struggling to recover from your credit card debt, you are not alone.
+There are millions of other people just like you who are struggling with the same problem.

 When you’re trying to pull yourself out of your debt, it’s best to focus in on your problems and change them.
 Luckily, there are some tips you can use as guides to help you along with your journey.